owaismohsin001/Sunlight-lang/README.md

 and these can be chained with continuations the same way that the other one can, as `change` is merely a specification of `unedit`.

 ## Making your own lenses
-If you define your own data structures that can be "indexed", whatever inexing in the context of your data structures mean.
+If you define your own data structures that can be "indexed", whatever inexing in the context of your data structures might mean.
 In order for you to do this, you must extend the methods `unedit`, `glance` and optionally, although very much preferably `access`.
 In this way, all the aforementioned syntax, functions and methods can be used for your data structurs.

 # Data structure manipulation
 (From `traversable.slt`)